ninabindel/draft-hale-pquip-hybrid-signature-spectrums/draft-hale-pquip-hybrid-signature-spectrums.md

     `pk`, a signature `sig` and a message `m`, and outputs a bit `b` indicating `accept` ($b=1$) or `reject` ($b=0$) of the signature for message `m`.

-- 'Hybrid signature scheme':  Following [I-D.ietf-pquip-pqt-hybrid-terminology], we define a hybrid signature scheme to be "a multi-algorithm digital signature scheme made up of two or more component digital signature algorithms ...".
+- Hybrid signature scheme:  Following [I-D.ietf-pquip-pqt-hybrid-terminology], we define a hybrid signature scheme to be "a multi-algorithm digital signature scheme made up of two or more component digital signature algorithms ...".
 We require that the security of the component schemes is based on the hardness of different cryptographic assumptions.
 In contrast to [I-D.ietf-pquip-pqt-hybrid-terminology],